jamesturk/spatula/docs/quickstart.rst

   INFO:quickstart.EmployeeDetail:fetching https://yoyodyne-propulsion.herokuapp.com/staff/52
   {'children': '1', 'hired': '3/6/1963', 'marital_status': 'Married'}

 One thing to note is that since we didn't define a single source attribute like we did in :py:class:`EmployeeList`, we need to pass one on the command line with ``--source``.
-This lets you quickly try your scraper against multiple variants of a page if desired.
+This lets you quickly try your scraper against multiple variants of a page as needed.

 Chaining Pages Together